ckj-data-analyst/-Sales-Dashboard-using-Power-BI/README.md

-# -Sales-Dashboard-using-Power-BI
+powerbi-sales-dashboard
-Project Overview This project focuses on analyzing sales performance using Power BI.
-It provides insights into revenue, profit, and customer trends  to support data-driven decision-making.
+Sales Dashboard using Power BI with KPI and trend analysis